* All names and identities are fictitious and have been changed.

-Digital4nx was recently retained in a post-incident response investigation of a highly targeted spear-phishing email attack.
-Based upon the available evidence and confirmation with LifeScienceCo (“LSC”), the attack began on or around January 25, 2022.
-The victims targeted were the LSC’s Assistant Controller and the accounting supervisor of their Client.
+Digital4nx was recently retained in a post-incident response investigation of a highly targeted spear phishing email attack.
+Based upon the available evidence and confirming with LifeScienceCo (“LSC”), the attack began on or around January 25, 2022.
+The victims targeted were between the LSC’s Assistant Controller and the accounting supervisor of their Client.

 As in this case, the attacker sent one mail each from the spoofed domains to the counterparty, thus inserting itself into the conversation and deceiving the recipient into thinking that the source of the email is legitimate.